 How much does citron tea cost?

 Korean citron tea prices vary by brand and size, typically ranging from $10-$50 based on current Amazon pricing.
-Premium varieties with added ginger or organic certification cost more, while basic concentrate jars are more affordable.
+Premium varieties like Balance Grow Honey Citron Ginger Tea or organic-certified products cost more, while basic concentrate jars are more affordable.

 Where can I buy authentic Korean citron tea?

-Look for authentic Korean brands at Asian grocery stores, online retailers like Amazon, or specialty Korean food websites.
+Look for authentic Korean brands at Asian grocery stores, on Amazon, or on specialty Korean food websites.
 Popular brands include Ottogi and Balance Grow.

 How about you?
 What's your favorite tea, and why do you love it?